marloswn/cloud-immersion-bootcamp-hands-on/README.md

 ## Required
 - Both AWS and GCP accounts
 - Create a terraform user on AWS IAM service, with "AmazonS3FullAccess" policy
+- Create and download the Access Key CSV file for this user and place it in the same folder as this project

 ## Stack
 - IAC: Terraform